oSoWoSo/disroot-howto/pages/03.Cloud/03.Apps/03.Contacts/01.Web/docs.en.md

 -----------------------
 ## Delete a contact

-* select the contact
+* Select the contact
-* in the contact form header, select the delete icon
+* In the contact form header, select the delete icon

 ![](en/contacts_delete.png)